josephtownshend/Ascii_Type_Generator/README.md

 * Allow for punctuation

 ## Third Steps
-* Transfer chars forms to a database.
+* Transfer chars to a database.
-* Add char forms to database.
+* Add/delete chars from database.